NatLibFi/ekirjasto-circulation/README.md

 It is recommended that [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) be used to allow `pyenv` to manage _virtual environments_ in a manner that can be used by the [poetry](#poetry) tool.
-The `pyenv-virtualenv` plugin can be installed by cloning the relevant repository into the `plugins` subdirectory of your `$PYENV_ROOT`:
+The `pyenv-virtualenv` plugin can be installed by `brew install pyenv-virtualenv` or cloning the relevant repository into the `plugins` subdirectory of your `$PYENV_ROOT`:

 ```sh
 mkdir -p $PYENV_ROOT/plugins